STOP serving your clients

 Hence, although the risk in this agreement was, at first glance, low impact/low probability the company had very low resilience if the product failed.

-Plexus applies the simple matrix above to help legal functions more effectively prioritise their involvement in activities like contract review.
+Placing an importance on acknowledging the future of risk management, Plexus applies the simple matrix above to help Legal functions more effectively prioritise their involvement in activities like contract review.

 Not only does this improve prioritisation of potential risks, the business loves the approach.
-It increases the responsiveness of the legal function and, when applied on an individual contract (clause) level, it gives a far clearer picture of the risks within a contract, allowing them to make informed commercial decisions.
+It increases the responsiveness of the Legal function and, when applied on an individual contract (clause) level, it gives a far clearer picture of the risks within a contract, allowing them to make informed commercial decisions with future risk management in mind.

 As Machiavelli said ‘All courses of action are risky, so prudence is not in avoiding risk, but calculating risk and acting decisively.’